aseprite/api/api/dialog.md

 If called after a previous `Dialog:tab` call, it marks the end of the previous tab and starts a new one.

-Once started a tab, you can define its content by adding widgets as usual.
+Once a tab is started, you can define its content by adding widgets as usual.
 When you are done adding tabs, call [Dialog:endtabs](#dialogendtabs).

 * `id`: Identifier for this tab.
 If you specify it, you can use it in